den-materials/oop-concepts/readme.md

 redefine one object in terms of another later.

 So why do we care about ADTs if everything needs to be translated back into 1's and 0's.
 Humans don't think in 1's and 0's.
 Giving something a more concrete name makes it much easier to work with.
-The way we describe things to someone who might .
-This person might need to be another developer but the
+Using ADTs makes it easy to talk about the same things all day.
+We don't need to talk about earthquakes with our project managers and objects when writing code.
+We can change the code that we write to match the way we talk about what we are trying to do.

 Let's think about some of ADTs that might be in the Geoquakes lab.
 Another way to put this are what the objects in Geoquakes lab.

-Let's look at what [I came up with]().
+Let's look at what [I came up with](https://github.com/den-wdi-1/oop-concepts/blob/master/geoquakes/scripts/app.js).

 ### Encapsulation